In Bizagi you can reuse business rules to accelerate your implementations and build and maintain processes more efficiently.

 oButtons on Forms

-This rules are always reusable.
-Depending where it is created it can be reused by any Process in the whole project, by any Process within the same application, or just by the same Process.
+However, their reusability is available and depends on the context/scope of these have been created; meaning they could be reused by any Process in the whole project, by any Process within the same application, or just by a same Process.

 Bizagi has four levels where Business rules as saved and according to that they can be accessed to be reused.